apoorvagadkari/Fraud-Detection-API/README.md

 You can check by clicking on the URl above but you can skip as well, will still work fine

-Now open a different terminal and again go to the same url (in fraud-detection-api)
+Now open a different terminal and again go to the same file (in fraud-detection-api)

 # Testing the API